Today we will take a look at five common student loan mistakes that are relatively easy to avoid.

 Regardless of where your finances stand, any responsible borrower should be aware of all of the plans available.
 Finding the plan that best fits your needs doesn’t take terribly long.
 It can also provide flexibility and get student loans eliminated quicker.

 Even if you can only afford a little bit more than the minimum payment, it can make a difference.
 In many cases, an extra $10 per month can make a noticeable dent in the loan.

-Ignoring student loans might temporarily receive a little stress, but while you are ignoring your loans, late fees and interest continue to pile up.
+Ignoring student loans might temporarily receive a little stress, but while you ignore your loans, late fees and interest continue to pile up.

-Some people pay too much in interest by only making minimum payments, others pay too much in interest because they fail to take advantage of opportunities to lower their interest rate.
+Some people pay too much in interest by only making minimum payments.
+Others pay too much interest because they fail to take advantage of opportunities to lower their interest rate.

 All borrowers should recognize that interest is the enemy in student loan repayment.
 Interest is how lenders make money.

-Bills may not come each month, but that doesn’t mean that you are not be charged interest each day.
+Bills may not come each month, but that doesn’t mean that you are not charged interest each day.
 Except for very limited circumstances, a deferment or forbearance is a bad idea.